 What is with my family’s inability to keep their teeth in their heads???

 I knocked out a front tooth when I was four.
-The adult tooth eventually came in, but slowly over the years it turned brown, then black, and I had to have it replaced with a crown (or live life as a pirate).
+The adult tooth eventually came in, but slowly over the years it turned brown, then black.
+I eventually had to have it replaced with a crown (or live life as a pirate).

-When my son was a toddler, he knocked out a front tooth too.
+When my son was a toddler, he followed in my footsteps and knocked out a front tooth.
 Two actually.
 Turns out the two teeth were attached at the root.
 Show-off.
 The adult tooth came in and though it’s not brown, it came in so high his eye tooth is practically IN his eye.

-Then, in keeping with our family tradition, my sweet girl fell face first into an ottoman – which is soft, except for the 1x1mm metal stud she zeroed in on.
-Fortunately, she didn’t lose a tooth, but it was wiggly.
+In keeping with our family tradition, my sweet girl fell face first into an ottoman—which is soft except for the 1x1mm metal stud she zeroed in on.
+Fortunately she didn’t lose a tooth, but it was wiggly.